Eric Hosmer Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff ranks 19th in MLB.

-- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.29).
+- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.

-- Mariners pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.6 per game).
+- Mariners pitchers combine to allow six home runs (0.5 per game), the third-fewest in baseball.

-- Castillo (1-0) gets the starting nod for the Mariners, his third of the season.
+- Flexen (0-1) makes the start for the Mariners, his second of the season.

-- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he threw 5 2/3 scoreless innings while giving up two hits.
+- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.